Detcom

 Daniel Detcom (born 17 November 1989) is a Ukrainian techno DJ, music producer, and soldier.
-He rose in Kyiv's electronic music scene, organizing events such as Dots and collaborating with platforms like Boiler Room.
+He rose in Kyiv's electronic music scene in end 2000's - mid 2010's as DJ Mindfreak, playing hardcore technoand drum and bass, switching to alias Detcom in 2015, organizing events such as Dots and collaborating with platforms like Boiler Room.
 His music has been released on labels including Planet Rhythm and Krill Music.

 Following the Russian invasion of Ukraine in 2022, Detcom enlisted in the Ukrainian Armed Forces and has served on the front lines while continuing to produce music.